 2. List Core Features and Use Cases

-Write down the main features of your SaaS product.
+Write down the main features of your product.
 What does it help people do?
-For instance, if you sell software for team collaboration, some of your features may be file sharing, task management, and chat.
-Next, consider real-world applications for your product.
+For instance, if you sell a project management tool, features might include task automation or Gantt charts.
+Next, consider real-world applications.
+People often search for how to track remote projects rather than just the software name.

 3. Brainstorm Seed Keywords